matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 It is still theoretically possible for a server admin to create many users with different user IDs or display names, all spelling out an abusive message, and then having each of them knock in order.

+Another abuse vector is allowed by the ability for users to rescind knocks.
+This is to help users in case they knocked on a room accidentally, or simply no longer want to join a room they've knocked on.
+While this is a useful feature, it also allows users to spam a room by knocking and rescinding their knocks over and over.

-In this case, room admins should employ typical abuse mitigation tools, such as Server ACLs.
+In both cases, room admins should employ typical abuse mitigation tools, such as user bans and server ACLs.
+Clients are encouraged to ease employing these tools easy even if the offensive user or server is present not in the room.